 In the old days, travel, even as a tourist required courage.
 One of the biggest obstacles was The Alps.
-The mountain chain that runs from France to Austria in a vast crescent-shaped mass of snow-capped peaks, vertiginous slopes and treacherous rock faces.
-This mountain range effectively acted as a geographical barrier dividing northern and southern Europe.
+The mountain chain that runs from France to Austria in a vast crescent-shaped mass of snow-capped peaks, vertiginous slopes and treacherous rock faces had to be crossed to get to the Mediterranean Sea.
+The Alps acted as a geographical barrier dividing northern and southern Europe.

 To get from Germany or France to Italy this intimidating landscape had to be confronted.
 The early visitors to Italy had a choice, proceed as far as possible by horse and carriage, and then walk.
 Alternatively they could hire a sedan chair and be carried over The Alps by a group of burly locals!